zuston/SparkFE/README.md

 * **High Performance**

     Based on LLVM optimization, we can get more than 6 times performance improvement in some AI scenarios.
-It reduces the computing time for the same applications and get lower TCO.
+It reduces the computing time for the same applications and gets lower TCO.

 * **No Migration Cost**